RileyJHodgson/Reveg-evaluation-CLLMM-2025/README.md

 - Vegetation communities (Veg-analysis-CLLMM.R),
 - Bird communities (Bird-analysis-CLLMM.R)
 - Soil physicochemical conditions (Soil-analysis-CLLMM.R)
+- Home made functions used in these scripts (Permute-LMEM-Toolkit.R)

 Scripts are a work in progress
 To be added: